OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ## determining-units-that-are-compatible-with-a-meter-or-group

 Finding whether two units are compatible is the same as determining if a path exists in an unweighted, directed graph.
 Each vertex is a desired type of unit or meter in OED.
 If an edge exists then there is a conversion between the two vertices/types.
 If source is the starting meter and destination is the ending unit (meters can only be a source) then if destination is reachable, e.g., there is a path from source, then there is a conversion from source to destination.
 This means source is compatible with destination.
 Since this is a directed graph, this does not mean there is path from destination to source and this is very important to avoid unwanted conversions.
 The problem of determining if multiple meters are compatible with a unit can be determined by seeing if the unit is reachable by every meter.
-Determining if a path exists and the actual path is the shortest path algorithm from source or one or all possible vertices.
+Determining if a path exists and the actual path is the shortest path algorithm from source to one or all possible vertices.
 Given OED will probably have less than 100 units, this is a very practical solution.

 ## supporting-structure-for-units